liesnikov/extensible-elaborator/paper/main.md

 If in our design the developer chooses to go only with a pure bidirectional style of type-checking inferred lambda functions would be impossible to emulate.
 That is unless one essentially renders macros and writes their own type-checking case for an inferrable lambda.

+One way wound this would be to (also) implement each type-checking rule in inference mode, essentially factoring out `dontuseTargetType` in Agda's code snippet above.

 [^agda-lambda-tc-source]: [./src/full/Agda/TypeChecking/Rules/Term.hs#L430-L518](https://github.com/agda/agda/blob/v2.6.4/src/full/Agda/TypeChecking/Rules/Term.hs#L430-L518)

+## Lack of back-tracking ##

+We do not implement any backtracking in the solver dispatcher as it is now.
+This means that every step taken is committing, which can be a limitation in cases where one would like to have it -- for example, Agda's instance arguments (with `--overlapping-instances` flag) [@theagdateamAgdaUserManual2023a, chap.
+3.18], as well as in Lean [@selsamTabledTypeclassResolution2020].

+This in principle could be achieved by tracking changes to the state of the elaborator and the production graph for constraints, but such a system would be rather awkward.

-## Eager reduction and reliance on the pre-processor ##
+## Reliance on the pre-processor ##
-\todo{talk more about the actual pre-processing, the goal of this subsection is unclear}

 This work crucially relies on a pre-processor of some kind, be it macro expansion or some other way to extend the parser with custom desugaring rules.
-In particular, in order to implement n-ary implicit arguments correctly and easily we need the pre-processor to expand them to the right arity.
+In particular, in order to implement n-ary implicit arguments correctly and easily we need the pre-processor to expand them to the right arity, similar to Matita[@tassiBiDirectionalRefinementAlgorithm2012, chap.
+5].

-For coercions, we need to substitute every term `t` in the coercible position for `coerce _ t`.
-This can impact performance.
+## Eager reduction and performance ##

+As in the pre-processing step we would have to insert a fair number of wrappers and un-wrappers for all implicits and even more for coercions, a performance regression would be expected due a lot of spurious computation steps.

-Alternatively, one can imagine a system where constraint solvers are latching onto non-reduced types and terms in constraints.
+As one way to mitigate we suggest a discipline with constraint solvers latching onto non-reduced types and terms in constraints.
-In that case, we can get around with a trick borrowed from Coq, where `coerce f t` computes to `f t`, but since we type-checked an unreduced application the search will still be launched on the right form.
+In that case, we can get around with a trick borrowed from Coq, where the wrappers and unwrappers are identity functions and `coerce f t` computes to `f t`.

-This also means that constraints can/have to match on unreduced types in the e.g. `FillInTheTherm`
+This also means that constraints can/have to match on unreduced types in the e.g. `FillInTheTherm`.

-\todo{say something about what features can be rendered as modular and which can't}
+In fact, we already do this to an extent for a different reason -- since the calculus allows only fully applied type constructors, we have to wrap each type class constructor in a lambda-abstraction for it to appear as an argument to `TypeClassT typeClassName argType`.
+Or, concretely, we have to define and use `PlusOperation' = \A .
+PlusOperation A` in place of `PlusOperation` in the elaboration example in Section @sec:case-typeclasses.

 # Related work # {#sec:related_work}